jacquelinevanarkel/EfficiencyofOIRinCommunication-2020/README.md

 **Exploring the Data**

 If you wish to explore the original simulation data as described in the paper, this is made possible by the pickled results in the 'Results' folder.
-This folder contains three different files:
+This folder contains six different files:
   1. results.p: the complete results merged into this file.
   2. results_interactional.p: contains the results of the interactional agents only.
   3. results_pragmatic.p: contains the results of the pragmatic agents only.
+  4. results_1.p: contains the results of the pragmatic agents with an order of pragmatic reasoning of 1 only.
+  5. results_frugal.p: contains the results of the pragmatic agents which started out with an order of pragmatic reasoning of 1 but went up to an order of 2 only.
+  6. results_2.p: contains the results of the pragmatic agents which started with an order of pragmatic reasoning of 2 only.

 According to your plotting wishes, one of these files can be selected.
 However, notice that the file 'results.p' contains both the interactional and pragmatic results, therefore 'results_interactional.p' and 'results_pragmatic.p' are its subsets.
+This is similar for the file 'results_pragmatic' and its subsets 'results_1.p', 'results_frugal.p' and 'results_2.p'.

 Next, the 'Visualising Results' folder contains the file 'plotting.py' which can serve as an example to plot the data in different ways.